Best Merchant Account Providers

 How Much Does a Merchant Account Cost?

-However, your business may need to pay monthly costs, a one-off set-up cost, and charges per transaction.
+Your business may need to pay monthly costs, a one-off set-up cost, and charges per transaction.

-Fees Per Transaction
+Fees per Transaction

 So, if a customer makes a purchase of £100 to your business and the merchant account charges a fee of 1%, you will be charged a fee of £1.